Rick7118/social-media-content-analyzer-/README.md

 ### 5. Recommend

-Metric thresholds are used to generate strengths and targeted improvement suggestions.
+Metric scores and detected signals are used to generate specific strengths and improvement suggestions.

 ---

-## Design

-ContentIQ uses a minimal visual system:

-- dark graphite background
-- electric blue accent
-- Manrope for interface text
-- JetBrains Mono for technical metadata

-The interface prioritizes hierarchy and clarity over decorative elements.

----

 ## Privacy

-Content extraction and analysis currently happen locally in the browser.
+Content extraction and analysis happen locally in the browser.

-No application backend is required to receive uploaded documents, and no external AI API is required for the analysis engine.
+Uploaded files do not need to be sent to an application server, and the current analysis engine does not require an external AI API.

 ---

 ## Limitations

-The current analyser is deterministic and focuses on structural signals rather than semantic understanding.
+The current analysis engine is intentionally deterministic.
+It evaluates structural signals rather than attempting full semantic understanding.

-It can evaluate things such as sentence length, questions, CTA language, and interaction signals, but it cannot reliably determine whether content is factually correct, humorous, or appropriate for a specific audience.
+It can identify patterns such as sentence length, questions, CTA language, and interaction signals, but it cannot reliably judge factual accuracy, humor, audience fit, or overall creative quality.

-OCR accuracy may also vary depending on image quality, resolution, contrast, and background complexity.
+OCR accuracy can also vary with image resolution, text size, contrast, and background complexity.

 ---

 ## Roadmap

-Potential future improvements:
+Potential future improvements include:

 - Automated tests for the analysis engine
 - More context-aware recommendations